Authorities search for man reportedly in water off Pacifica over weekend

 Officers spoke to a number of beachgoers, but were not able to locate other witnesses to the incident.
 Police said some sea lions were spotted in the area, which may have appeared to be a person in distress in the water.

-Witnesses describe the person as a male approximately 30 years old, wearing a baseball, dark-colored short sleeve t-shirt and dark colored shorts.
+Witnesses describe the person as a male approximately 30 years old, wearing a baseball cap, dark-colored short sleeve t-shirt and dark colored shorts.

 Anyone with information is asked are asked to call the Pacifica Police Department at 650-738-7314 or the department's Silent Witness Tip Line at 650-359-4444, referring to case 23-1929.